daviddwlee84/DeepLearningPractice/Notes/Technique/Reinforcement_Learning.md

 * A Mathematical formulation of the RL problem
 * **Markov property**: Current state completely characterises the state of the word
+* It is a random process without memory
+* The reinforcement learning "with model"
+  * (Q-learning is RL "without model")

 Definitions: $(S, A, R, \mathbb{P}, \gamma)$